22.2.06

 A Dash Of Folk And Jazz

-One could argue that anything of a given vintage will be impacted on by all other things of an older vintage.
-However only some things will have sufficient impact on newer things for that impact to be overt.
-So saying ‘rock drew on blues and country’ or ‘soul drew on blues and gospel’ only recognizes the most significant factors in the development of those genres.
+One could argue that anything of a given vintage will be impacted on by all things of an older vintage.
+However only some will have sufficient impact on newer things for that impact to be overt.
+So saying "rock drew on blues and country" or "soul drew on blues and gospel" only recognizes the most significant factors in the development of those genres.
 Both folk and jazz had also been part of the process of cross-pollination.
 They are there in the ancestry of rock and soul but very much as an undercurrent.
 However in the 1960s a number of musicians drew explicitly from these rich musical traditions.

 Hard Rock And Deep Soul